Muhammad Abubakar

 The system operates in both Urdu and English, addressing a critical requirement for educational institutions in Quetta where both languages are commonly used.
 Automated SMS notifications alert parents about daily attendance, fee reminders, exam results, and school events — reducing the administrative burden on school offices while keeping parents informed.

 The school management software is offered in three tiers: Basic (Rs 40,000) with core student records and fee management, Professional (Rs 80,000) with the full 15-module suite, and Enterprise (Rs 150,000) with multi-branch support for school chains.
+Institutions that also need a school website can bundle both into a single deployment.

 Technical skills and expertise